rei/rei-cedar-docs/docs/icons/resources/README.md

 - 1px radius rounded edges and terminals
 - Pixel aligned for proper anti-aliasing and rasterizing

-For more style guidelines, review the [Iconography article](/icons/iconography/) article.
+For more style guidelines, review the [Iconography article](/icons/iconography/).

 **Dimensions**